BSPL-KU/bspl-ku.github.io/content/home/bspl.md

 # Now, the Question is
 {{</format>}}

-Are the robust and reliable applications in non-clinical and/or clinical domains are possible in real-world scenarios using neuroimaging modalities by deploying signal processing, machine learning, and AI techniques?
+How we can develop robust and reliable applications in non-clinical and/or clinical domains with real-world scenarios using neuroimaging modalities by deploying signal processing, machine learning, and AI techniques? <br>

+And, which applications will be the most feasible and thus we need to focus on?

 ![BSPL Aim](//bspl.korea.ac.kr/bspl_aims_16feb19.png#center75)